 An HCG pregnancy test checks human chorionic gonadotropin (HCG) levels in the blood or urine.
-This measurement means that an HCG test can determine whether a person is pregnant, as well as whether their body is producing the right level of pregnancy hormones.
+HCG tests can detect elevated HGC levels to determine if a person is pregnant.

 HCG tests can also determine if a person’s body is producing the correct levels of certain pregnancy-related hormones.
 Typically, HCG levels increase steadily during the first trimester, peak, then decline in the second and third trimesters as the pregnancy progresses.

 Doctors may order several HCG blood tests over several days to monitor how a person’s HCG levels change.
 This HCG trend can help doctors determine how a pregnancy is developing.

 Key points to know about HCG pregnancy tests include the following: